Unemployment Claims Made In Scott Peterson And Other California Killers’ Names, Prosecutors Say

 The scam involves people outside of prison filing claims on behalf of the inmates, prosecutors say.

-Besides Peterson, prosecutors say unemployment claims had also been made and paid in the name of some of California’s most notorious killers – including Cary Stayner, Wayne Ford and Isauro Aguirre.
+Besides Peterson, prosecutors say unemployment claims had also been made and paid in the name of some of California’s most notorious killers.
+Peterson’s attorney, Pat Harris, said while Peterson’s name surfaced during the investigation, there is no evidence Peterson received unemployment aid from the state.

+“This investigation, when it’s completed, will show that he had not a thing to do with any kind of scheme to get fraudulent benefits,” Harris said.
+“Mr. Peterson has never received any money due to fraudulent benefits.
+We fully expect that the investigation will show that when completed.”

+Schubert listed a number of inmates there who had claims filed in their names, including Cary Stayner, convicted of killing four people in or near Yosemite National Park in 1999; Susan Eubanks, a San Diego woman convicted of shooting her four sons to death in 1997; Isauro Aguirre, who was sentenced to death for the 2013 murder of 8-year-old Gabriel Fernandez in Los Angeles; and Wesley Shermantine, part of the duo dubbed the “Speed Freak Killers” for their meth-induced killing rampage in the 1980s and ’90s.

 Prosecutors are urging the governor to take several steps immediately to address the fraud problem: add resources and staff to help the Statewide Task Force investigate and prosecute the cases, and implement a crossmatch system to check incarceration data against EDD claims.